Fukui Blowinds

-The Fukui Blowinds is a Japanese professional basketball club based in Fukui, Fukui Prefecture.
-The team competes in third division of the B.League.
+The Fukui Blowinds (福井ブローウインズ, Fukui Burōuinzu) are a Japanese professional basketball team based in Fukui.
+The Blowinds compete in the B.League One, the second division of the B.League, as a member of the Central Conference.

 History

 On September 7, 2022, the B3 League board of directors ruled that the Fukui Blowinds had passed the first round of eligibility for official competition for the 2023–24 season.
 On April 13, 2023, Blowinds passed its final review, and on April 20, the team was selected to join the B3 League.